dart-archive/www.dartlang.org/src/site/docs/pub-package-manager/package-layout.markdown

 ## Public libraries

     enchilada/
+      lib/
         enchilada.dart
         tortilla.dart

 Many packages are *library packages*: they define Dart libraries that other packages can import and use.
-These public Dart library files go directly in the top level directory for the package.
+These public Dart library files go inside a directory called `lib`.

 Most packages will define a single library that users can import.
 In that case, its name should usually be the same as the name of the package, like